David-Maura-Rodgers/JavaScript_Project_2/README.md

   - The Next Question and Restart Quiz are displayed as below and will navigate the quiz accordingly
   - When the user hovers over either button, the button responds dynamically as shown below and reverts back when user moves cursor away from the button
   - If the user clicks on the next button after the last question - they will receive an alert
-  - Once the user clicks OK on the alert, the next button will dissapear and the user can click the Restart Button
+  - Once the user clicks OK on the alert, the next button will disappear and the user can click the Restart Button
   - (The Restart Button can be activated at any time)
   - The score tracker is below the buttons and displays a running total as evidenced below and in previous screenshots